d-schreiter/heart-disease-classification/README.md

 # heart-disease-classification
-In this small project I wrote a classification model for heart diseases.
+In this small project for the "IBM: Supervised Machine Learning Module" I wrote a classification model for heart diseases.
 The dataset was pulled from kaggele: https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction.
 I compared three different classification approaches in terms of "Train-Accuracy", "Test-Accuracy" and "F1-Scores" for Logistic Regression, Support Vector Machines and Random Forests(without/including GridSearch Cross-Validation).